NetComposer/nksip/doc/plugins/registrar.md

 ```

 Call this function to process and incoming _REGISTER_ request.
 It returns an appropiate response, depending on the registration result.
 If the Expires_ header is 0, the indicated _Contact_ will be unregistered.
-If _Contact_ header is `*', all previous contacts will be unregistered.
+If _Contact_ header is `*`, all previous contacts will be unregistered.
-The requested _Contact_ will replace a previous registration if it has the same `reg-id` and `+sip_instace` values, or has the same transport scheme,
-protocol, user, domain and port.
+The requested _Contact_ will replace a previous registration if it has the same `reg-id` and `+sip_instance` values, or has the same transport scheme, protocol, user, domain and port.

 If the request is successful, a 200-code `nksip:sipreply()` is returned, including one or more _Contact_ headers (for all of the current registered contacts), _Date_ and _Allow_ headers.

 For example, you could implement the following [sip_reigster/2](../reference/callback_functions.md#sip_register2) callback function: